 6. Get set up with mass email software.
 You need a way to email the hundreds (hopefully thousands or tens of thousands) of people in your network about the campaign.
 If you have no money, look at MailChimp — if you have some money, the CRMs under #5 above.
 They are systems built specifically for campaigns, something cobbled together built for private industry is just not going to work as well for your unique needs.
 Prices are affordable and there are deals available through the DCCC, DLCC etc. This tool is going to be like your car – it will work every single day to get you where you need to go: talking to voters, raising money, meeting the people you need to win your race.
 It’s worth kicking the tires on a few and picking something reliable that will see you through the busy weeks ahead..

 7. Have a simple splash page up on your website at a minimum when you announce. it should say a little bit about you, have a donate button (see #5), email sign up (see #6), and social media links (see the end of #1).
 That’s enough to get you started and you can work on a full website later, when your campaign has money and you have a sense of how the race is going.
-When you’re ready for that, check out our website building guide for campaigns and non-profits!
+When you’re ready for that, check out our guide to a successful website for campaigns and non-profits!

 8. Get ready for launch day.